how to introduce in russian lesson

 There are different ways to introduce in Russian.

 I suggest you to watch the following video in order to learn how to introduce somebody, to make a self-introduction, some questions to get acquainted, useful expressions to get acquainted, expressions to use when you already know a person, expressions to show how happy you are to get acquainted as well as some interesting cultural insights.
-And don’t forget to take a quiz after watching the video (on this page below the summary of a video).

 Free Russian Video Lesson “How to introduce yourself in Russian”

-Here are the phrases to introduce yourself and others in Russian
+Phrases to introduce yourself and others in Russian

 Introducing someone in Russian